laacz/advent-of-code/2024/readme.md

 Part 1 easy and done, part 2 later this evening or tomorrow.
 It's xmas prep.

 Fuck that shit.
 It's well past the midnight and I'm done.
 Paper, hints, graphviz, mermaid and then just that tiny sall solution.

+## Day 25

+Straightforward, but somehow I spent too much time writing a parser.
+This concludes AoC 2024.